liabilityquek/simon-game/README.md

 ## Deployment

-The game is deployed on GitHub pages, and you can play the game here:
+The game is deployed on GitHub pages, and you can play the game <a href="https://liabilityquek.github.io/simon-game/">here</a>.

 ## Features
 <li>3 differnt Game modes; Easy, Normal and Difficult</li>